How to make money in GTA 5

 It's worth remembering that every company has a competitor.
 If one is doing particularly well, keep an eye on their competition.

 Finally, if you're willing to do some light cheating, you can invest a lot into one stock via LCN, save your game, then keep an eye on the stock you bought.
-If it rockets upwards, sell and start again.
+If it rockets upwards, sell.
 If it tanks, just reload your save and wait.
 This is perhaps a little bit cheeky but it's a good way of getting good money.
-The new SSD's of the current generation cut down on loading time - making this plan a little more viable.

 Assassinations